eet-nu/receipt-printer/README.md

 # Create a new receipt printer for end user
 1. Download and unzip the latet release image
-2. Write the img to a new SD (ie. with applePiBaker)
+2. Write the img to a new SD (ie. with applePiBaker (v1.9 worked on my M1, v2 did not))
-3. Boot an rpi with the SD and use BerryLan to connect it to your wifi
+3. Boot an rpi with the SD and use BerryLan (https://berrylan.org) to connect it to your wifi
 4. Create the receipt printer in the database https://eet.nu/admin/receipt_printers/new
 5. Prep the rpi to ship it `ssh -t pi@bonprint.local '~/image_prep.sh <key> <secret>'`
 6. The rpi will reboot, make sure it pops back up on your BerryLan